byu-oit/handel/docs/supported-services/dynamodb.rst

 Events produced by this service
 -------------------------------
-The SNS service currently produces events for the following services types:
+The DynamoDB service currently produces events for the following services types:

 * Lambda